TIBCOSoftware/snappydata/docs/howto/deploy_tcdb_aws_marketplace.md

 	!!!Note
 		On the next page, you may see the following error message if you do not have adequate permissions for AWS SNS topics:</br> `Failed to retrieve sns topics `</br>You can safely ignore this message and proceed to create the stack.

-5. In the **Configure stack options** page, you can configure advance options for the stack.
+10. In the **Configure stack options** page, you can configure advance options for the stack.
 Click **Next**.
 The **Review** page is displayed.
-6. In the **Review** page, you can review and edit the stack details before proceeding to create the stack.
+11. In the **Review** page, you can review and edit the stack details before proceeding to create the stack.
 This page also displays the stack description.
 The stack description mentions if the cluster will be launched with security enabled.
 You can also view the details about the status of stack creation from the **Events** tab.
 The status changes to **CREATE_COMPLETE** when it is successfully completed.

 	!!!Note
 		A test LDAP server is launched within the launched EC2 instance to demonstrate a TIBCO ComputeDB cluster with security enabled.
-You can provision your LDAP server to work with the TIBCO ComputeDB cluster in production.
+You must provision your own LDAP server to work with the TIBCO ComputeDB cluster in production.
 For more details about configuring a secure ComputeDB cluster with LDAP, refer [Launching the Cluster in Secure Mode](../security/launching_the_cluster_in_secure_mode.md).

-7. After the **CREATE_COMPLETE** status is displayed, click the **Outputs** tab.
+12. After the **CREATE_COMPLETE** status is displayed, click the **Outputs** tab.
 The following two URLs are displayed:

-	*	**ComuputeDBConsole**:</br>
+	*	**ComputeDBConsole**:</br>
 		Click **ComputeDBConsole** URL to access the TIBCO ComputeDB monitoring console.
 The monitoring console  which provides an overview of the cluster is displayed.
 You can only access it from the machines whose IP falls in the CIDR IP range you provided as **WebUICIDR** while creating the stack.

     	!!!NOTE
-			If your cluster is security enabled, you will be prompted for the username and password to access this console.
+			If your cluster has security enabled, you will be prompted for the username and password to access this console.
 Use **snappyuser** as the username and the EC2 instance ID as the password.
 You can find this instance ID on this page.

 	*	**ZeppelinNotebooks**:</br>
 		Click the **ZeppelinNotebooks** URL to access the Apache Zeppelin server that is launched along with the TIBCO ComputeDB cluster.
 You can only access it from the machines whose IP falls in the CIDR IP range you provided as **WebUICIDR** while creating the stack.
 It comes with a set of sample Notebooks for you to interact with the TIBCO ComputeDB cluster.
 Clone the Notebook you want to run.
 You can also create your own Notebooks.
 For more details, refer to [Using Apache Zepplin with TIBCO ComputeDB](/howto/use_apache_zeppelin_with_snappydata.md).